Rikhil-6/CancerStagers/README.md

 ### **Requirements**

 This text file contains the necessary libraries (as well as the versions used in the code files) to be installed for the code to run successfully.
-It is strongly advised to check that they have been installed and, to play it safe, install the libraries by running the `pip install -r requirements` in your command prompt/ terminal.
+It is strongly advised to check that they have been installed.
+If you ae unsure of the installation, you can install the libraries by running the `pip install -r requirements.txt` in your command prompt/ terminal.

 ### **NUS_IT Folder**